kaiboy24/VehicleManagementTool-MVC-ASP.NET-Core-CRUD/README.md

 This is a vehicle management tool, where you can add, edit, update and delete vehicles from a database.

-Framework: ASP.Net Core
+Framework: ASP.Net Core<br>
-Database: Microsoft SQL
+Database: Microsoft SQL<br>
-Languages: C#, HTML, CSS, Javascript
+Languages: C#, HTML, CSS, Javascript<br>

+Future features: user authentication